How Long To Reach Black Belt

 As i have mentioned earlier in this article, one of the most important concepts of karate is Ikken Hissatsu or to finish with one blow.

-We try and instill this concept in our members.
+We try and instil this concept in our members.

 We explain that when blocking and attacking techniques are practiced at speed, they should be executed as if your life depends on it.